2 months

 Reduce the human errors from manual rostering whilst giving enough clarity to the automated processes.

-This led to manual, time consuming workarounds when evaluating if a generated roster is good and fair enough for the staff rostered.
+Manual, time consuming workarounds when evaluating if a generated roster is good and fair enough for the staff rostered.

 The automation process leaves the roster planner completely out of the loop when creating a roster.